 It’s surprising how train journeys closely mimic the cycle of life.
 We meet people, make friends, only to let them go and find new ones- thereby knitting an endless chain of emotions- only to be felt but never to be broken.
 But again, what is life, but a collection of such journeys.

+I don’t remember my childhood.
 Nothing except the smell of the monsoon rains, right before they lashed onto the verandah.
 Me, the solitary crawler, both enchanted and perplexed by a sudden downpour, would rush indoors to the safety of my mother’s lap.
 Such memories are vague, rather loosely etched on my mind.
-But the smell of the rains, the Petrichor, is something I can never forget.
+But the smellContinue reading “Petrichor- The Smell of Childhood”

 Woods are enchanting.They are partially the reason for my fixation with mountains.
 While reading Enid Blyton’s The Enchanted Wood in my childhood, I had convinced myself that woods were magical.
 And somehow they held more of a sway over me, it seemed to be more potent than the magic of the toys which used toContinue reading “A Chance Encounter In McLeod Ganj And The Musings Of A Wandering Mind”

 This is not about the goodbyes you bid to people as you hug and smile with the promise of meeting again.
 It is about those goodbyes which ring a bell of finality, of an end.
 Every time I visit a new place, I find myself taking an oath to return.
 Because I feel that IContinue reading “About Goodbyes And The Plight Of A Traveller”